soliantconsulting/fm-punisher/README.md

 Download the three files, host them on your FileMaker Server and you are all set.

+Credentials for the main file: ets / ets

 How do I use this?
 ==================